Exhibits

 We ask questions about the Sun

-Compare images of that show the Sun at periods of high activity, called the solar maximum, and periods of low activity, the solar minimum.
+Compare images that show the Sun at periods of high activity, called the solar maximum, and periods of low activity, the solar minimum.

 We ask questions about the Earth